CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 The addresses to use in the ```git annex addurl``` command are of the form ```https://sftp.conp.ca/users/<USERNAME>/..```

-TODO: Crawler for ingesting every file in a given user's directory, or a defined subdirectory
+TODO: Crawler for ingesting every file in a given user's directory or a defined subdirectory